salesforcecli/plugin-flow/README.md

   Invoke flow tests in an org.

   Specify which tests to run by using the --class-names flag followed by the names of the flows you want to test.
-For example, if you save a flow with the name Flow1, then use: –class-names Flow1.
+For example, if you save a flow with the name Flow1, then use: --class-names Flow1.

   To see code coverage results, use the --code-coverage flag with --result-format.
 The output displays a high-level summary of the test run and the code coverage values for classes in your org.
 If you specify human-readable result format, use the --detailed-coverage flag to see detailed coverage results for each test method run.

-  By default, flow run test runs asynchronously and immediately returns a test run ID.
-If you use the –synchronous flag, you can use the --wait flag to specify the number of minutes to wait; if the tests finish in that timeframe, the command displays the results.
+  By default, "flow run test" runs asynchronously and immediately returns a test run ID.
+If you use the -–synchronous flag, you can use the --wait flag to specify the number of minutes to wait; if the tests finish in that timeframe, the command displays the results.
 If the tests haven't finished by the end of the wait time, the command displays a test run ID.
-Use the "sf flow get test --test-run-id" command to get the results.
+Use the "flow get test --test-run-id" command to get the results.

   You must have the "View All Data" org system permission to use this command.
 The permission is disabled by default and can be enabled only by a system administrator.

-ALIASES
-  $ sf force flow test run

 EXAMPLES
   Run all local tests in your default org: